-- Shelley Banks is a poet, editor, journalist, fiction writer, photographer, corporate writer and blogger.
+- Shelley Banks is a poet, editor, journalist, fiction writer, photographer and blogger.

 Shelley has lived in Vancouver, Montreal and Ottawa — and also in Jamaica and the Cayman Islands — and is now based in Regina, Saskatchewan, Canada.